melchiorhering/Automating-DS-DE-Workflows/src/docker/README.md

 📆docker
  ┣ 📆shared # Directory for shared files between host and container ┣ 📆vms
- ┃ ┣ 📆snapshots
- ┃ ┣ 📆spider2-v # OPTIONAL: YOU COULD USE THE ORIGINAL SPIDER2-V IMAGE (Needs to be downloaded separately) ┃ ┃ ┣ 📋Ubuntu.qcow2
- ┃ ┃ ┗ 📋Ubuntu.qcow2.zip
- ┃ ┗ 📆ubuntu-base # OPTIONAL: NEW VARIANT OF UBUNTU BASE IMAGE; Already configured for SSH ┃ ┃ ┣ 📋boot.iso # Needed
- ┃ ┃ ┣ 📋data.img # Needed
+ ┃ ┣ 📆snapshots # The copies of your base image should be stored here ┃ ┗ 📆ubuntu-base # OPTIONAL: NEW VARIANT OF UBUNTU BASE IMAGE; Already configured for SSH ┃ ┃ ┣ 📋boot.iso # Needed on first start (installs distro) ┃ ┃ ┣ 📋data.img # Needed
  ┃ ┃ ┣ 📋qemu.mac # Created on container startup
  ┃ ┃ ┣ 📋uefi.rom # Created on container startup